202397101/Ctsl/README.md

 *Summary of R Script Execution*
 There are seven R scripts, each corresponding to a specific figure.
 To run these scripts, you must first download the necessary R data (Rdata).
-This data can be obtained from either a provided compressed file (.zip) or from the databases detailed below.
+This data can be obtained from either a provided compressed file (Figure_Rdata.zip) or from the databases detailed below.
 After downloading, appropriate data processing is required before executing each script.

 1. **For Figures 3B, 3E, 3F, 3G, 5E, 6A, 7A**